 - Tuition fees

-The expenditure on tuition fees will depend upon the type of qualification and the university or school you choose to study.
-Nepali students will need approximately $10,000 to $55,000 per year to cover tuition fees.
+The expenditure on tuition fee will depend upon the type of qualification and the university or school you choose to study.
+Nepali Student will need approximately $10,000 to $55,000 per year to cover tuition fees.

 Students can nearly cover all expenses while working on campus Jobs.
 Students can get paid $5.15 to $15 per hour for on Campus jobs.
 Nepali Student or any international students are allowed to work for 20 hours per week and 40 hours per week during summer.
 Some universities may allow students to work out of the campus after nine months of their arrival at the university.

 Those students who have not received any aid or scholarship must come prepared for tuition fees and living costs for the first few months.
 And some universities of States like Alabama, Texas, Florida, etc have always a shortage of part-time jobs which makes it difficult to get an on-campus job for all students.

 So students must either have scholarships or adequate funds for studying in Universities of these states.
 You can contact current students studying in those universities for the latest information about jobs, scholarships, and aids.
 Some of the universities also allow students to pay the fees of their last semester even after graduation.

 In the US, the universities are of two types, they are Public (State) and Private University.
 Tuition fees will be lesser in a Public or State University in comparison to that of a Private Universities.
 And various scholarships are granted to meritorious Nepali Student by the US embassy in Nepal, US government as well as Private Universities to help fund their study expense.